 The \textbf{count} subdimension includes three quantitative components: \textit{total}, \textit{simultaneous}, and \textit{separate}.

-{\textit{Total.}} The \textit{total} component represents the total number of scales, using the definition from Section~\ref{sec:introduction-and-background}, accessible in a visualization.
+{\textit{Total.}} The \textit{total} component represents the total number of scales accessible in a visualization.
 In the case that the number of possible unique scales is discrete, it is straightforward to count.
-For example, in the synthetic illustration Static Multilevel shown in Figure~\ref{fig:diagram}a, we can simply count the two scales.
-In the corpus example Multiscale Unfolding \cite{halladjian2021multiscaleunfolding}, which is a visualization of multiple levels of DNA, there are six unique scales so the \textit{total} component is six.
+For example, in our simplified version of xkcd's Money webcomic (xkcd Money) \cite{munroe2011xkcdmoney}, a unit chart of different quantities of money on different scales illustrated in Figure~\ref{fig:example-superfig}\subfigxkcd, we can simply count the six scales.
+The original webcomic has a \textit{total} count of five scales.

 In the case of multiple scales being chosen from a continuous scale, we count the orders of magnitude using the expression \(round(log_{10}(max) - log_{10}(min) + 1)\).
-In the synthetic illustration Auto Zoom, shown in Figure~\ref{fig:diagram}d, the visualization automatically zooms out through different objects encoded by coloured shapes.
-In this synthetic illustration, there are four different orders of magnitude, so the \textit{total} component is four.
-An example of the continuous case from our example corpus is Scale of the Universe 2 \cite{huang2012scaleoftheuniverse2}, a visualization of various objects in the universe from beach balls to the universe itself to quantum foam the width of one planck.
-In this example, the user navigates through scales from \(10^{27}\) to \(10^{-35}\) of the original scale.
-Using these values, we calculate 63 orders of magnitude.
+In the Powers of Ten example \cite{eames1968powersoften}, a video documentary that gradually zooms between different scales illustrated in Figure~\ref{fig:example-superfig}\subfigpowersoften, the visualization automatically zooms out from an image of two people on a picnic blanket.
+In our simplified illustration of this example, it zooms from 1 meter to 100 meters, so the \textit{total} component is \(round(log_{10}(100) - log_{10}(1) + 1)=2-0+1=3\).
+The original documentary has 40 \textit{total} scales.

-The corpus example Mandelbrot Explorer, a web page where users can explore Mandelbrot sets by zooming in to areas of their choosing, stands out from other examples as the user can zoom an infinite number of times due to its recursive nature \cite{bau2009mandelbrot}.
-We code this example as having an infinite \textit{total} count.
+The Mandelbrot Explorer example \cite{bau2009mandelbrot}, a web page where users can explore Mandelbrot sets by zooming in to areas of their choosing illustrated in Figure~\ref{fig:example-superfig}\subfigmandelbrot, stands out from other examples as the user can zoom an infinite number of times due to its recursive nature.
+We code the original example as having an infinite \textit{total} count.